Lost-Fables/TicketPlugin/README.md

 Player:

-Create Ticket (/req team blahblahblah or something)
+DONE: Create Ticket (/req team blahblahblah or something)

+DONE: See your open tickets

+See how/if your ticket has  been reassigned

-See your open tickets, how/if it's been reassigned, and any staff comments left for the player
+See any staff comments left for you

-Ability to cancel one's tickets
+DONE: Ability to cancel your tickets

 Leave simple review on completed tickets

 Staff:

-Still able to see one's open tickets, able to check any tickets assigned to the appropriate team(s) you're part of.
+DONE: Still able to see one's open tickets

+You are able to check any tickets assigned to the appropriate team(s) you're part of.

 Leave comments for Staff-Only or for the Player